 What Clothes Should You Wear For Your Engagement Session?

-You should wear clothes you are comfortable in, thought it’s always good to avoid small patterns because they won’t really show in the final images.
+You should wear clothes you are comfortable in.
+It is good to try and avoid small patterns because they won’t show in the final images.
 Try not to wear clothes with bold logos that stand out too much.
 Generally I would advise to stick with neutral tones as they work the best.

 You and your fiancé don’t need to wear matching clothes but I would suggest not having completely contrasting colors.
 The link below will give you lots of good ideas for outfits and colours for your engagement shoot.